Redstonerayy/conffusion/README.md

 and bootstrapping new systems with them.

 # Todo
-* make bootstrapping possible and test in a Virtual Maschine
-* make it possible to choose if u want to store the config from the bootstrap file
 * change pkg file name to package manager name
+* install packages

 # Usage
 Create a .conffusion file in your homefolder
 There different variables can be defined.
-Example Contents of $HOME/.conffusion
+Example Contents of $HOME/.conffusion or look at .conffusion
 ```
 CONFIGFOLDER /my/own/path
 ```